Issues

 In Congress, I’ll ensure that congressionally authorized dollars aren’t stripped away by a dangerous, callous president – and that starts by supporting the Congressional Power of the Purse Act.

-• I graduated from law school in 2024 and passed the Bar in February of 2025.
+I graduated from law school in 2024 and passed the Bar in February of 2025.
 I didn’t spend five and a half years in law school just to see our constitution put in the paper shredder.
 We should all be terrified by Donald Trump’s weaponization and politicization of the justice system.

 In Congress, I’ll support the Protecting Our Democracy Act and fight for legislation that guarantees an independent Department of Justice.

-• In Congress, I’ll fight to make it easier for Americans to vote and stop Donald Trump’s and Republicans’ disgusting crusade against voter access laws across the nation, which includes requiring voter IDs and attacking vote by mail.
+We must make it easier for Americans to vote and stop Donald Trump’s and Republicans’ disgusting crusade against voter access laws across the nation, which includes requiring voter IDs and attacking vote by mail.
 I’d also support making Election Day a federal holiday.
 Language access is also important.
 In Cook County I expanded language access on the ballot from four to twelve languages, making our county the second most language inclusive in the nation.

 Safer and Healthier Communities